connxio/docs/docs/Transformation/batching.md

 # Batching

-ConnXio (CX) gives customers the ability to batch messages into larger single units.
+Connxio (CX) gives customers the ability to batch messages into larger single units.
 We do this by creating a bucket where messages are queued for a set interval until they are picked up, run through a [code mapping](/Transformation/code-components) and then sent as a single message through the pipeline.
 There are certain limits to batching functionality that will be explained on this page as well the process of batching itself.

 > Batching entails waiting for messages within a set interval and then transforming said messages into a single unit before processing that unit through the CX pipeline